litentry/litentry-parachain/README.md

 Similarly, use `make build-runtime-litmus` to build the litmus-parachain-runtime.

-## launch of local dev network
+## launch of local network

-To start a local dev network with 2 relaychain nodes and 1 parachain node, there're two ways:
+To start a local network with 2 relaychain nodes and 1 parachain node, there're two ways:

 ### 1. use docker images for both polkadot and litentry-parachain (preferred)
 Take the litentry-parachain for example: